Taiwan presses U.S. health secretary on COVID vaccines

 “If the flow of people can be reduced to a minimum during these two days, the chain of transmission will be gradually cut off, which will be very useful,” he said.

-Reporting by Ben Blanchard and Yimou Lee; Additional reporting by David Kirton in Beijing; Editing by Robert Birsel and Christian Schmollinger
+Reporting by Ben Blanchard and Yimou Lee; Additional reporting by David Kirton in Beijing; Editing by Robert Birsel, Christian Schmollinger and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.